All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does Wegovy work for everyone?

 Most patients respond well, but not everyone loses the same amount.
 In clinical trials, about 10% of patients did not achieve clinically meaningful weight loss (5% or more).
-If Wegovy is not producing results after 3 to 6 months at the maintenance dose, your provider may recommend switching to a different medication.
+If Wegovy isn't producing results after 3 to 6 months at the maintenance dose, your provider may recommend switching to a different medication.

 Can I drink alcohol on Wegovy?